Does InboxPolicy Have a Free Plan?

 Does InboxPolicy have a free trial?

 There's no separate free trial product.
-The $0.01 per-call x402 price is the trial: a keyless request returns an HTTP 402 response with payment requirements, the agent pays $0.01 in USDC on Base, and gets back a send-decision with SMTP evidence.
+The $0.01 per-call x402 price is the trial: a keyless request returns an HTTP 402 response with payment requirements, the agent pays $0.01 in USDC on Base, and gets back a send-decision with normalized signals.
 No account or API key is needed to start.

 Is anything on InboxPolicy actually free?